-Led by Associate Professor Nick Ferris, the Clinical Research Imaging team performed much of its research on elderly subjects.
+The Clinical Research Imaging team has performed much of its research on elderly subjects.
 This is largely due to the significant number of participants enrolled in the ASPREE study and our capacity to conduct sub-studies that make use of that elderly cohort.
 MBI also has a significant interest in kidney imaging, of which our team plays a major part.

 Microbleeds in the healthy elderly